The Wren: Why It’s Called the King of the Birds in Irish Folklore

 The wren, the king:

-The wren holds significant symbolism across various countries, often referred to as 'the king', 'little king', or 'prince' of birds.
-Celtic languages refer to it as the 'druid bird', emphasising its importance in folklore and ancient beliefs.
+The wren holds great symbolism across various countries, often referred to as 'the king', 'little king', or 'prince' of birds.

 So why was this kingly bird hunted by the wren boys?

 There are a few theories on this and one of them is related to this very fable.
 Where most versions conclude that the clever wren deserved the title ‘king of birds’.
-The Irish traditional story views the wren as an unworthy trickster who evidently can’t be trusted.

 The Irish word for wren, Dreoilín, is linked to the word dreolán, meaning trickster, shedding light on this view of the wren's character.